PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 shared-late result retention contract above.
 Implement only that assignment and opt-in counter, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Guarded shared-late static-shape result retention implementation checkpoint

+The existing shared-late predicate remains unchanged over nine pure mutation- result dictionaries plus the tensor-count decrease that covers prune-only cleanup.
+When the guard fires, its reconciliation now requests `include_mutation_count=True` and retains `_shared_late_static_shape_stats`.
+The complete result has no consumer.

+This change preserves execution count, predicate order and names, reconciler fixed point, preceding owners, following `late_binary_repair_tensor_count`, pass order, dependencies, diagnostics, and TensorFlow behavior.
+Runtime tests continue to force each positive dictionary and the prune delta independently.

+The first implementation run found the expected stale architecture assertion that required the guard body to be `ast.Expr`.
+During its correction, a structurally similar late-binary assertion was initially selected; that hunk was restored immediately, and the update was reapplied with the shared-late test function as context.
+The final targeted gate explicitly verifies the unchanged late-binary expression and the new shared-late assignment.

+Implementation validation completed sequentially under `uv`:

+- late-binary raw contract, shared-late assignment contract, and terminal result contract: `3 passed in 2.22s`
+- positive-count helper, runtime nine-result/prune guard, complete reconciler, terminal occurrence, singleton boundary, architecture, and pass-efficiency
+  coverage: `365 passed in 18.89s`
+- branch-changed broad suite plus the same runtime and structural coverage:
+  `1427 passed in 24.69s`

+These are unit, contract, runtime-orchestration, and architecture checks; this result-retention change does not claim a new model-corpus run.

+At resume, audit the guarded late-binary `_reconcile_static_tensor_shapes()` call after `late_signature_stats`, `late_binary_adapter_stats`, and `late_singleton_adapter_stats` plus `late_binary_repair_tensor_count`.
+Preserve its existing predicate and characterize only a complete opt-in result target.
+Commit and push only; do not create, reopen, or update a pull request.